Pearlman Mountain Cabin

 The Pearlman Mountain Cabin is a cottage in Idyllwild, United States.
 It was designed by John Lautner in 1957.
 It is listed in the National Register of Historic Places as "character-defining" for the architectural style of organic architecture.

 History

 The weekend cottage was commissioned by Carl K. Pearlman, a urologist from neighbouring Orange County.
 The building lot was chosen by his wife Agnes.
 In the 1950s the area around Idyllwild was a popular hideaway among the upper middle class of Los Angeles which was just two hours away.
 The Pearlmans had purchased a lot that was considered to be fraught with problems: It had a slope of up to 40% and was full of rocks.
 Several architects refused to design and erect a weekend home on the property, but recommended John Lautner to the couple who had a reputation as an expert for unusual projects.
 Lautner provided a first draft of his plans in 1956, and the building started in 1957.
-Construction was conducted by William Branch, an uncle of Agnes Pearlman.
+Construction was conducted by William Branch, a brother of Agnes Pearlman.

 Carl K. Pearlman died in 1998.
 The cabin is currently owned by his daughter Nancy.